Manikandan-cmd/Hello-world/README.md

 # Hello-world
-This is my first learning experrience in github.
+This is my first learning experience in github. my name is mani